 If you would like to discuss further, please ask on the forum.

-This video shows how you would add balustrades using a your last step as the actual floor of the landing, and covers these key points:
+This video shows how you would add balustrades using your last step as the actual floor of the landing, and covers these key points:

 - How to add a horizontal balustrade to a stairwell